 As former slaves, the Israelites were no strangers to backbreaking labor to glorify Pharaoh and Egyptian deities.
 During their transformational journey from Egypt to The Promised Land, the Israelites build two notable structures for their own use.
-The first, the

 The poet Yehuda Amichai writes: I don’t want an invisible god...
 I want a god who is seen... , so I can lead him around and tell him what he doesn’t see… ...
 In this week’s portion, Ki Tisa, we reconnect with this unfinished storyline at the beginning of Exodus 32.
 While Moses tarries atop Mount Sinai, the people down below are losing their patience: